World Gastroenterology Organisation Global Guidelines

 Juan Andrés De Paula (Argentina)

 Fergus Shanahan (Ireland)

 Alan Thomson (Canada)

-Unlike probiotics, most prebiotics are used as food ingredients—in biscuits, cereals, chocolate, spreads, and dairy products, for example.
+Prebiotics are dietary substances (mostly consisting of nonstarch polysaccharides and oligosaccharides).
+Most prebiotics are used as food ingredients—in biscuits, cereals, chocolate, spreads, and dairy products, for example.
 Commonly known prebiotics are:

 Lactulose is a synthetic disaccharide used as a drug for the treatment of constipation and hepatic encephalopathy.
 The prebiotic oligofructose is found naturally in many foods, such as wheat, onions, bananas, honey, garlic, and leeks.
 Oligofructose can also be isolated from chicory root or synthesized enzymatically from sucrose.